timothycrosley/streamdeck-ui/README.md

 amixer -D pulse sset Master 20%+
 ```
 ### Press Keys
 Simulates key press combinations (hot keys).
-The basic format is a group of keys, seperated by a `+` sign to press simultaneously.
-Seperate key combination groups with a `,` if additional key combinations are needed.
+The basic format is a group of keys, separated by a `+` sign to press simultaneously.
+Separate key combination groups with a `,` if additional key combinations are needed.
 For example, `alt+F4,f` means press and hold `alt`, followed by `F4` and then release both.
 Next, press and release `f`.

 > Use `comma` or `plus` if you want to actually *output* `,` or `+` respectively.
 > Use `delay` to add a short (0.5 seconds) delay.